 first in a green home?

-because the energy used in homes often comes from the burning of
+energy used in homes often comes from the burning of fossil

-fossil fuels at power plants, which contributes to smog, acid
+fuels at power plants, which contributes to smog, acid rain, and

-rain, and risks of global climate change.
-So, the less energy
+risks of global climate change.
+So, the less energy used, the

-used, the less air pollution generated.
-And the easy way to make
+less air pollution generated.
+And the easy way to make sure a

-verified to meet strict guidelines for energy efficiency set by
+strict guidelines for energy efficiency set by the U.S.

-the U.S. Environmental Protection Agency.
-These homes save money
+Environmental Protection Agency.
+These homes save money on